SAP-samples/cap-cds-hands-on/exercises/11/README.md

-# 11 - Take a look at domain specific custom operations
+# 11 - Take a first look at domain specific custom operations

 In this exercise we'll take a look at how we can define and implement custom functions in your services.